Carl-McBride-Ellis/Compendium-of-free-ML-reading-resources/README.md

 17. [Time series: Forecasting](#time-series-forecasting)
 18. [Explainability/interpretability](#explainabilityinterpretability)

+<sub>Note: All books listed here have been made freely available by their respective authors/publishers, and all [arXiv](https://arxiv.org/) papers are inherently free.</sub>

 ---
 ### EDA, visualization, and data cleaning
 * :earth_africa: ["Python for Data Analysis (3rd Edition)"](https://wesmckinney.com/book/) by Wes McKinney